Upper Respiratory Infection

 Evidence supporting mucolytics, such as guaifenesin, and antitussives, such as dextromethorphan and codeine, is varied and inconclusive.
 A Cochrane Review of studies of over-the-counter cough medication concluded there was insufficient evidence for or against their effectiveness.
 The American College of Chest Physicians recommends against the use of cough suppressants for URI-associated coughs.
 Their use may benefit certain patients, but more research is needed to make global recommendations.
 Caution: Codeine may be habit-forming.

 Antibiotics should not be prescribed for the common cold and should be considered only for specific secondary bacterial infections, such as sinusitis, streptococcal pharyngitis, otitis media, and bronchitis.
-Unnecessary prescribing increases the likelihood of antibiotic resistance and associated adverse events such as C. difficile colitis.
+Unnecessary prescribing increases the likelihood of antibiotic resistance and associated adverse events such as Clostridioides difficile colitis.

 Complications of upper respiratory illness include sinusitis, asthma exacerbation, otitis media, and other respiratory illnesses.
 See the chapters on these conditions for more information.